lujstn/mlx-websockets/README.md

 python mlx_streaming_server.py
 ```

-The server will start on `ws://localhost:8765` by default.
+The server will start on `ws://localhost:8765` by default and display all available network addresses for connection.
+The startup includes:

+- Colorful terminal UI with progress bars (if `rich` is installed)
+- Model loading with memory usage display
+- Network interface discovery showing all connection URLs
+- Automatic suppression of harmless warnings from dependencies

 ### Supported Input Types